Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

 \paragraph{From integral to real coefficients.} We define $\alpha_\bR \in C_\mathrm{CW}^2(X;\bR)$ to be the cochain corresponding to $\alpha$ under the change of coefficients map induced by the inclusion $\bZ \subseteq \bR$.
-By \cite[Lemma 2.8]{FS2020}, passing to real coefficients does not interfere with (weakly) boundedness of cohomology classes.
-Therefore, to establish Theorem \ref{mainthm}, it is enough to show that $[\alpha_\bR]\in H^2_\mathrm{CW}(X;\bR) \cong H^2(G;\bR)$ is weakly bounded but not bounded.
-Hereafter, when we say that a class in cellular cohomology is (weakly) bounded, we mean that the mentioned property is enjoyed by the corresponding class in the cohomology of $G$ via the canonical isomorphism.
+By Lemma \ref{lemma:int_real}, passing to real coefficients does not interfere with boundedness or weak boundedness of cohomology classes.
+Therefore, to establish property \ref{it:wbnb} of Theorem \ref{mainthm}, it is enough to show that $[\alpha_\bR]\in H^2_\mathrm{CW}(X;\bR) \cong H^2(G;\bR)$ is weakly bounded but not bounded.
+Hereafter, when we say that a class in cellular cohomology is bounded or weakly bounded, we mean that the mentioned property is enjoyed by the corresponding class in the cohomology of $G$ via the canonical isomorphism.